 The pace of long term awards has slowed significantly in recent years.
 This has led to favourable experience adjustments in long term disability for the last two years.
 Progress achieved to date is expected to continue into the future and we anticipate continued favourable experience in future years.
 Additionally, the potential to reduce long term benefit costs seems reasonable and achievable given Nova Scotia's experience relative to other jurisdictions.
-In 2016, the number of injured workers receiving wage loss benefits six years after the injury (per 100,000 workers) was the highest among all the provinces in Canada and more than double the national average.
+In 2017, the number of injured workers receiving wage loss benefits six years after the injury (per 100,000 workers) was the highest among all the provinces in Canada and more than double the national average.

-Potential savings reflecting continued improvements in duration and aggressive prevention programs are expected to reduce the cost of current injuries.
-In 2017, the cost of funding current injuries (administration, legislated obligations and benefit costs) was \$2.30, leaving \$0.36 available to fund the short fall of the investment income and apply to the unfunded liability.
-By 2022, we expect to reduce the cost of current injuries to \$2.22 by achieving a reduction in time loss days per 100 covered workers to 234 days, down from 254 days in 2017 and injury frequency of 1.62, down from 1.76 in 2017.
+In 2018, the cost of funding current injuries (administration, legislated obligations and benefit costs) was \$2.33, leaving \$0.32 available to fund the short fall of the investment income and apply to the unfunded liability.
+Based on past experience and planned investments in people, process and technology for 2019, we expect current year costs will increase to \$2.45.
+By 2022, we expect to reduce the cost of current injuries to \$2.32 by achieving a reduction in time loss days per 100 covered workers to 242 days (down from 251 days in 2018) and injury frequency of 1.62, down from 1.72 in 2018.
 Sustaining duration and injury frequency at target levels will be key to the financial sustainability of the system and in positioning the WCB to consider improvements in rates charged to employers and/or benefits paid to injured workers.

 A portion of the insurance budget savings will be achieved through a comprehensive program of change that will require significant investment in capital and projects over the next five years.
-In the short term, investments in technology and business process changes and related depreciation will add approximately \$0.09 cents to the portion of the rate used to fund administration and legislated obligations.
+In the short term, investments in technology, business process changes and related depreciation will add approximately \$0.13 cents to the portion of the rate used to fund administration and legislated obligations in 2019.